2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 <chapterId>8af722d4-3a9f-548c-9001-424f2142de12</chapterId>

-As the world has entered its fourth era, at the 840,000 block, more and more individuals see **Bitcoin as a technological, financial and social revolution**.
+As the world enters its fourth era, at the 840,000 block, more and more individuals view **Bitcoin as a technological, financial, and social revolution**.

 Just like the Internet revolution, this will necessarily take **time**, and that is a good thing.
 It will allow everyone to **educate themselves on the fundamentals of Bitcoin and learn how to use it**.
 But it will also give developers and companies time to develop relevant protocols and applications, allowing the full potential of Bitcoin to be explored.

-Although it is impossible to predict the future, **a very significant increase in the number of Bitcoin users is to be anticipated**, in order to **be prepared for all situations**.
-Including the most catastrophic scenarios, such as a potential implosion of the traditional financial system; or even: a ban on Bitcoin.
+Although it is impossible to predict the future, **a very significant increase in the number of Bitcoin users is anticipated**, to **be prepared for all situations**.
+Including the most catastrophic scenarios, such as a potential implosion of the traditional financial system, or even a ban on Bitcoin.

-In this eighth and final part of this course, we will take the time to detail some points to consider in developing your community and your meetings.
+In this eighth and final part of the course, we will take the time to detail some key points to consider when developing your community and meetings.

 ####

-The first among these (the easiest to anticipate) is obviously **the increase in the number of people joining your community**.
+The first among these (the easiest to anticipate) is **the increase in the number of people joining your community**.
 This will have an impact in two ways:

-1) **your communication channels (Telegram, Signal, Matrix, etc...) will fill up, potentially making it difficult to follow conversations**.
-Two points are therefore to consider.
+1) **Your communication channels (Telegram, Signal, Matrix, etc.) will fill up, potentially making it difficult to follow conversations.**.
+Two points are therefore worth considering.

-On the one hand, if you are 500 exchanging on various topics in the same discussion channel, most of your members will gradually stop following the conversations; among other things because of the abundance of messages to read and the associated notifications.
-In this sense, it might be relevant **to rethink your communication channels; such as Telegram super-groups, or even a Discord server**, both of which indeed allow you to group conversations by topic.
+On the one hand, if you have 500 members exchanging on various topics in the same discussion channel, most of them will gradually stop following the conversations, among other reasons, due to the abundance of messages to read and the associated notifications.
+In this sense, it's relevant **to rethink your communication channels, such as Telegram super-groups or a Discord server**, both of which allow you to group conversations by topic.

-On the other hand, more people in the exchange channels also means more bots, more scams, and also **more moderation to be done**.
-You will therefore need to be prepared, for example, by drafting a set of rules that you can rely on when moderating a message.
-From experience, this avoids most conflicts; especially when the rules are available for reading on your communication channels.
+On the other hand, having more people in the exchange channels also means having more bots, more scams, and, consequently, **more moderation to be done**.
+Therefore, you will need to be prepared, for example, by drafting a set of rules that you can rely on when moderating messages.
+From experience, this approach avoids most conflicts, especially when the rules are readily available for review on your communication channels.
 Along these lines, the Bitcoin Lille association wrote a few years ago **[an open-source set of rules](https://bitcoinlille.fr/reglement/) for its Telegram group and its Discord server**, based on simple and universal principles.
 Its design is [also available](https://www.canva.com/design/DAGHI692AD4/rjT4sqEnhajc5FiPA6GFZQ/edit?utm_content=DAGHI692AD4&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton).

 ![immagine](assets/fr/57.webp)